Huế chemical attacks: Background

 On 7 May 1963, government officials invoked a rarely enforced 1958 law known as Decree Number 10 to prohibit the display of religious flags, forbidding Buddhists from flying their flag on Vesak, the birthday of Gautama Buddha.
-The application of the law caused indignation among Buddhists in the lead-up to the most important religious festival of the year, as Catholics had been allowed to display Vatican flags a week earlier at a celebration for Diệm's elder brother, Archbishop Ngô Đình Thục.
+The application of the law caused indignation among Buddhists in the lead-up to the most important religious festival of the year, as Catholics had been allowed to display papal flags a week earlier at a celebration for Diệm's elder brother, Archbishop Ngô Đình Thục.
 On 8 May, in Huế, a crowd of Buddhists protested against the ban on the Buddhist flag.
 The police and army broke up the protest by opening fire and throwing grenades at the demonstrators, leaving nine dead.

 Diệm's denial of governmental responsibility for the incident, and instead blaming members of the Viet Cong insurgency, led to growing discontent among the Buddhist majority.
 The incident spurred a protest movement by Buddhists against the religious discrimination of Diệm's Roman Catholic-dominated regime.
 The dispute came to be known as the Buddhist crisis, and it provoked widespread and large-scale civil disobedience throughout South Vietnam, persisting throughout May.
 The objective of the protests was to have Decree Number 10 repealed, and to force the implementation of religious equality.
 At the time, the United States, the main backer of South Vietnam in the Cold War, had 16,000 military advisers in the country to assist the Army of the Republic of Vietnam in the war against the Vietcong insurgency, which sought to reunify Vietnam under communist rule.
 Washington wanted the dispute with the Buddhists to be resolved quickly so that it would not dampen public morale and detract from the fight against the Vietcong.